CNS side effects: mood changes, anxiety, dizzyness, sleep disturbance

 There are several difficult things about the side effects linked to efavirenz.

-- Firstly, nearly everyone will get some of these side effects but for most people they will be mild and easy to manage.
-This means that you may have some strange dreams, or find yourself daydreaming or getting more worried, or you may get more upset than usual.
+- Firstly, nearly everyone will get some of these symtomss but for most people they will be mild and easy to manage.
+This means that you might have some strange dreams, or find yourself daydreaming or getting more worried, or you might get more upset than usual.

 - Secondly, if you know about this before you start treatment, it will be easier to manage and should be less alarming.
 Information about what to expect before you start taking efavirenz (or rilpivirine) is therefore essential.

 - CNS side effects can occur after a few hours or after several days and are more common over the first few weeks of treatment.
 They generally become easier to tolerate.

 About a quarter of people in the first efavirenz studies recorded serious CNS side effects.
 This definition included ‘difficulty carrying out daily work’.
 So although very few people stopped efavirenz in these studies because of the side effects, you have about a 25% chance that it could make it difficult to work as normal until you get used to them.

-Starting efavirenz or rilpivirine when you have a few easy days or time of work may reduce any anxiety.
-It may help if you are more relaxed and less stressed.
+Starting efavirenz or rilpivirine when you have a few easy days or time of work might reduce any anxiety.
+It might help if you are more relaxed and less stressed.

-Efavirenz may be a difficult drug if you work shifts that require sometimes working days and sometimes working nights.
+Efavirenz might be a difficult drug if you work shifts that require sometimes working days and sometimes working nights.
 This is becasue most people routinely take efavirenz before they sleep.

 Many of the symptoms described here can also be symptoms of HIV-related diseases that are now seen less frequently such as dementia, TB or cryptococcal meningitis.
 These can develop slowly over time, so describing symptoms to your doctor, in order that they can rule out these factors is very important.